COMMUNICATION VS INFORMATION NETWORKS IN MINING

 Data networks within mines have evolved dramatically in recent years from being simply a form of enabling communication between personnel to something which now must also support a range of connected devices and systems.

-When it comes to establishing the right network however, the traditional forms of networks which are typically found in mines – from mine phones, to leaky feeder systems to wireless infrastructures – are not able to provide the new data heavy form of connectivity that is required.
+When it comes to establishing the right network however, the traditional forms of networks which are typically found in mines – from mine phones, to traditional leaky feeder systems to wireless infrastructures – are not able to provide the new data heavy form of connectivity that is required.

-These networks are purpose built purely for communication and while still widely used in mines across the globe, they are historically incapable of transferring data between devices.
+Many of these networks are purpose built purely for communication and while still widely used in mines across the globe, they are historically incapable of transferring data between devices.

 In today’s mining, operations now focus on creating data driven information networks which can support a broader range of capabilities including communication, high-speed digital connections, telemetry and a variety of other devices and systems – rather than focusing purely on point-to-point communication.